nighthawkcoders/kasmv2-frontend/_posts/2024-07-12-multiserver-menu-guide.md

 ---
 layout: post
-title: "Multiserver Guide"
+title: "Kasm Multiserver Guide"
 date: 2024-07-12
 categories: [multi-server]
 ---

 This section below is the installation and menu guide.
-For detailed docs on how the system was developed, please visit [this page].
+For detailed docs on how the system was developed, please visit [this page](https://nighthawkcoders.github.io/kasmv2-frontend/multi-server/2024/07/12/multiserver-developers-guide.html).

 {% raw %}